odockal/pde2e-podman/README.md

 * `lib` folder contains platform specific (`windows/podman.ps1`, `darwin/podman.sh`) execution scripts that are shipped using `deliverest` image into a target host machine
 * `Containerfile` is a build image configuration file that accepts `--build-args`: `OS` to determine the platform for which the particulat image is being built
 * `Makefile` build instructions for building the image using `Containerfile` and pushing it into image registry
-* `builder.sh` script that executes makefile for Windows and Mac OS platforms
+* `podman.sh` script that executes makefile for Windows and Mac OS platforms

 In order to push an image, user needs to be logged in before executing building scipts.